Greece votes in election expected to oust leftist Tsipras

 But Tsipras has been widely criticised for campaigning as an anti-austerity crusader before eventually accepting a third EU bailout.

-The vote is be Greece's third poll in as many months, and the country's first mid-summer general election since 1928 is unlikely to set participation records.
+The vote is Greece's third poll in as many months, and the country's first mid-summer general election since 1928 is unlikely to attract strong participation.

-"Enjoy your vacations and let others decide if you will be able to go on vacation again," the front page joked.

-Syriza's number of seats in the next parliament is expected to depend on how many of the smaller parties secure at least three percent of the vote, the minimum required to enter parliament.
+Two new smaller parties are vying to enter parliament for the first time, hoping to reach the three percent threshold that would allow them a seat.

-Two new arrivals are the MeRA25 anti-austerity party of Tsipras's former maverick finance minister Yanis Varoufakis, and Greek Solution, a nationalist, pro-Russia party formed by former journalist and TV salesman Kyriakos Velopoulos.
+The MeRA25 anti-austerity party has been set up by Tsipras's former maverick finance minister Yanis Varoufakis, while Greek Solution, is a nationalist, pro-Russia party formed by former journalist and TV salesman Kyriakos Velopoulos.

 Tsipras's former maverick finance minister Yanis Varoufakis has a new party in the form of anti-austerity MeRA25